IsaacBreen/starfield/README.md

 - This feature has been [requested and discussed here](https://github.com/python-attrs/attrs/issues/110).
 The use of `init="*"` is also proposed.

 - [`pydantic`](https://docs.pydantic.dev/usage/models/#custom-root-types)'s root types serve a similar purpose.
-Notable, however, a class with a root type cannot have any other fields.
+Notably, however, a class with a root type cannot have any other fields.

 Please let me know if I've missed any.